lieblingszz/kg_nobel_laureates/README.md

 The `Ontology_Nobel.graphml` file provides a visual representation of the ontology structure, which can be opened in graph visualization tools like yEd or Gephi.

-## Documentation

-For detailed information about the project methodology, ontology design decisions, and evaluation results, please refer to the `Final_Project_Report.pdf`.

 ## License

 This project is created for educational purposes as part of a Semantic Web course.
 The Nobel Prize data is publicly available in Kaggle.